Skip to Content

 Time: 11 am

-Details: The parade runs along Front St., starting at Red Cross Street and going until Dock Street.
+Details: The parade runs along Front St., starting at Red Cross Street and going until Dock Street in historic downtown Wilmington.

-The parade is filled will a bunch of regular participants, like the local Junior ROTC groups, the aforementioned Wilmington Pipe and Drums band (yes, the same one), the United States Coast Guard, an Irish setters group, a Jeep group, and more.
+The parade is filled will a bunch of regular participants, like the local Junior ROTC groups, the aforementioned Wilmington Pipe and Drums band (yes, the same one), Irish dance groups, an Irish setters group, a Jeep group, and more.

 There’s lots of Irish spirit at the parade, but no swag or food vendors.
 Because the parade route runs in front of businesses, bars, and restaurants, street vendors aren’t at the parade.

 We suggest you get downtown early because it does get crowded.
-We shoot to get downtown around 9:45 every year, park in the parking lot on Second Street (right off of Princess Street) and set up on Front Street.
+We shoot to get downtown around 9:45 am every year, park in the parking lot on Second Street (right off of Princess Street) and set up on Front Street.
+The downtown lots will be a $10 flat rate after 10 am.

 A pipe and drum band.